capshaw/sudoku/README.md

 # Sudoku

 A sudoku generator and solver written in javascript.
-Built using the javascript module design pattern.
+Built using the javascript module design pattern and head.js.

 ![The sudoku app UI.](img/ui.png)